-We should never lower expectations, but we can and should provide additional learner supports to reduce frustration and to provide learning scaffolds.
+We should never lower expectations, but we can and should provide additional learning supports to reduce frustration and provide learning scaffolds.
 Our team at Speak Agent is hard at work on new tools to better support reading, writing, science journaling, and deciphering word problems.

 Supports should always be based on learning sciences research.
 Our current development slate is focused on applying strategies such as re-reading, sentence stems, visual writing aids, peer teaching, and student-generated problems.